-Bibles BS191-196; 220.5
+Bibles: BS191-196; 220.5

-Books about the Old Testament BS1110-1830; 221
+Books about the Old Testament: BS1110-1830; 221

-Genesis BS1231-1235.5; 222.11
+Genesis: BS1231-1235.5; 222.11

-Exodus BS1241-1245.6; 222.12
+Exodus: BS1241-1245.6; 222.12

-History of Exegesis paper
+History of Exegesis Assignment

 Choose one of the passages listed below.
 Read your passage in several translations and then write a paper with the following parts.
 Parts A and B will be relatively short.
 C and E will be longer.
 D will probably be the longest.
 The entire paper should not be more than 10-11 pages.

 A. What are the bounds of the text you will discuss?
 Why do you put them where you do?

 C. What do you think are the main points of the passage?
 What is it about?
 What is its message?
 What questions do you have about the passage?
 That is, what would you like to find out about it before preparing a sermon, or leading an adult study on this text?

 D. Find four (4) “commentaries” on your text.
 One must be by a non-Christian author.
 The original publication dates of the other three must be at least 100 years from each other.

-1, Write a synopsis of what each author says the passage is about.
+1. Write a synopsis of what each author says the passage is about.